goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 In the modern era of LLMs, there've been astonishingly few papers that have thought about or tried to address this problem.
 It's hard to even find trustworthy benchmarks about the performance of tokenizer-free models.

 So here's a plot from our upcoming paper where we carefully ran standard architectures on byte-level language modeling (essentially, treating each English character as a separate token).
+(Note: Byte-level modeling was first attempted by [MambaByte](https://arxiv.org/abs/2401.13660) <d-cite key="wang2024mambabyte"></d-cite> from Sasha Rush's group.
+This is a reproduction.)

 {% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/bpb_curve.png" caption="Byte-level models trained on FineWeb-Edu (context length 8192).
 Sliding window attention (width=1024) is FLOP matched to Mamba, while global attention uses $2\times$ the FLOPs." %}